KQM-git/TCL/docs/evidence/combat-mechanics/tech/glide-cancel.md

 [Discussion](https://tickets.deeznuts.moe/ticket-archive/attachments_890716522190880828_896135115158192168_transcript-geo-construct-wavedash.html)

 **Theory/Finding:**
-With certain attacks, notably ones that move the character forwards or backwards, it's possible to instant glide cancel/wavedash off of edges, such as buildings and Geo constructs (Geo MC, Albedo, and Zhongli Skill).
+With certain attacks, notably ones that move the character forwards or backwards, it's possible to instant glide cancel/wavedash off of edges, such as buildings and Geo Constructss (Geo MC, Albedo, and Zhongli Skill).

 There are two ways to do this, the method used depends on the attack and the construct used.